CyR1en/Voxx/Docs/Final.md

 ### Update Message

-Update messages are messages that are sent by the server to the clients to update clients about changes that happens in the server.
+Update messages are messages that are sent by the server to the clients to update clients about changes that happen in the server.
 This is for when a user sends a chat message to the server, a new user registers, or when a user disconnects.
-The client can do whatever they want to do with the update messages, but they’re there so that the clients can display up-to-date information from the server.
+The client can do whatever they want to do with the update messages, but they are there so that the clients can display up-to-date information from the server.

 Before the client can establish a proper `Update-Message` connection.
 The `Response-Request` **must be established first and have a registered user**.
 Once established, we need to make another socket connection to connect to the server to serve as an `Update-Message` connection.
 It is also important to note that this new socket connection **needs to send keep alive messages**.
-The keep alive configuration is flexible as long as it is sending it.
-To set up this new keep alive connection as an `Update-Message` connection, we must send the following request using this new socket connection **not the response-request** connection:
+The keep-alive configuration is flexible as long as it is sending it.
+To set up this new keep-alive connection as an `Update-Message` connection, we must send the following request using this new socket connection **not the response-request** connection:

 ```json
 {